Supporters of S.L. Benfica: No Name Boys

 The No Name Boys (Portuguese: Rapazes Sem Nome), or Иo Иame Boys, were created on 4 March 1992.
 They gather in the south corner of the Estádio da Luz, known as Topo Sul.

 Created after disagreements with another Benfica's supporters group, Diabos Vermelhos, their initial idea was to stick together and call themselves the "Diabos Vermelhos".
 However, that name was already registered by head members of the remaining Diabos Vermelhos, so they became a dissent group with no name, therefore the "Иo Иame Boys".

-No Name Boys made an immediate impact in the Portuguese claques (supporters' groups), with a massive presence of its members in all Benfica matches, either home or away.
+No Name Boys made an immediate impact on Portuguese claques (supporters' groups), with a massive presence of its members in all Benfica matches, either home or away.

-On 18 September 1994, three No Name Boys members ‒ Jorge "Gullit" Maurício, Ana Rita Fernandes and Laurentino "Tino" Soares ‒ died in a car accident in Mérida, Spain while they were returning from a Benfica match against Hajduk Split for the UEFA Champions League.
-From this event, a friendship was made with Hajduk Split ultras Torcida Split.
+On 18 September 1994, three No Name Boys members ‒ Jorge "Gullit" Maurício, Ana Rita Fernandes and Laurentino "Tino" Soares ‒ died in a car accident in Mérida, Spain, while they were returning from a Benfica match against Hajduk Split for the UEFA Champions League.
+From this event, a friendship was made with the Hajduk Split ultras, Torcida Split.

 In 1996, after an incident during the Portuguese Cup final match, which resulted in the death of a Sporting CP supporter, they almost disbanded.
-However, the group managed to survive, rebuild themselves and overcome the "criminal" image pictured by the Portuguese media and authorities.
-Also, the group created a unique style in the Portuguese supporters groups' scene, distancing themselves from the traditional Italian-influenced ultras style, which was the dominant trend in Portugal during the 1990s and early 2000s.
+Afterwards, the group created a unique style in the Portuguese supporters groups' scene, distancing themselves from the traditional Italian-influenced ultras style, which was the dominant trend in Portugal during the 1990s and early 2000s.

 The group is known for its secrecy, with no leading figures known to the public eye, no website and no open membership, unlike most other Portuguese supporters' groups.
 The No Name Boys rarely use elaborate displays at stands and do not use any kind of sound support.
 They prefer a more simple approach, using only a few large flags, flares and their own vocal support.
 Salutes are often heard at the group's stand.

 They are known for their devotion and support for Benfica, especially in football and futsal.
-Moreover, some of its members sometimes engage in protests against the club board, staff or players whenever they feel things are not right.
-Those protests can be silent presences at matches, or explicit criticism at the club's members meetings.
+Moreover, some of its members sometimes engage in protests against the club's board, staff, or players whenever they feel things are not right.
+Those protests can be silent presences at matches or explicit criticism at the club's members meetings.